-The antipsychotics are divided into two distinct classes: typical antipsychotics, also called first-generation antipsychotics (FGAs), and the atypical antipsychotics, which collectively are also referred to as second-generation antipsychotics (SGAs).1 These agents are available in various dosage forms including capsules, tablets, injections, oral solutions, sublingual tablets, and orally disintegrating tablets.
+The antipsychotics are divided into two distinct classes: typical antipsychotics, also called first-generation antipsychotics (FGAs), and the atypical antipsychotics, which collectively are also referred to as second-generation antipsychotics (SGAs).
+These agents are available in various dosage forms including capsules, tablets, injections, oral solutions, sublingual tablets, and orally disintegrating tablets.

-There are multiple FGAs and, with the exception of haloperidol and pimozide, all are indicated for the treatment of schizophrenia.
-The FGAs are effective in the treatment of positive symptoms of schizophrenia (agitation, aggression, delusions and hallucinations), but are thought to be less effective against the negative symptoms (avolition, anhedonia, alogia, affective flattening and social withdrawal).4 FGAs are also approved for the management of various manifestations of other psychotic disorders and the suppression of motor and phonic tics in patients with Tourette's disorder.
-Adverse events are common with the FGAs, potentially resulting in these agents being used in a more limited capacity.^{1,4}
+The FGAs are effective in the treatment of positive symptoms of schizophrenia (agitation, aggression, delusions and hallucinations), but are thought to be less effective against the negative symptoms (avolition, anhedonia, alogia, affective flattening and social withdrawal).
+FGAs are also approved for the management of various manifestations of other psychotic disorders and the suppression of motor and phonic tics in patients with Tourette's disorder.
+Adverse events are common with the FGAs, potentially resulting in these agents being used in a more limited capacity.
+1,4

 Each of the SGAs has a distinctive neuropharmacologic and adverse event profile, mechanism of action and chemical structure.
 It should be noted that paliperidone is an active metabolite of risperidone and therefore carries some similarity in chemical structure and pharmacologic effects with the parent drug.
 When compared to the FGAs, the SGAs are associated with a lower risk of extrapyramidal symptoms (EPS) and tardive dyskinesia, making them a generally better-tolerated treatment option.
-The SGAs are approved for the treatment of bipolar disorder and/or schizophrenia and are often a preferred treatment over the FGAs since they are thought to have a more favorable outcome in the treatment of the negative symptoms of schizophrenia.1 Moreover, several agents have recently been approved for the treatment of schizoaffective disorder, irritability associated with autistic disorder and for the adjunctive treatment of major depressive disorder.^{6,13,16-17} While the use of atypical antipsychotics in pediatric patients is in many instances off-label, aripiprazole, olanzapine, paliperidone, quetiapine, and risperidone have been recently FDA approved for children and/or adolescents with bipolar disorder and/or schizophrenia.
-Aripiprazole and risperidone are also FDA approved for use in children and adolescents suffering from irritability secondary to autistic disorder.^{6,13} orthostatic hypotension, and respiratory and cardiac arrest.
+The SGAs are approved for the treatment of bipolar disorder and/or schizophrenia and are often a preferred treatment over the FGAs since they are thought to have a more favorable outcome in the treatment of the negative symptoms of schizophrenia.
+Moreover, several agents have recently been approved for the treatment of schizoaffective disorder, irritability associated with autistic disorder and for the adjunctive treatment of major depressive disorder.
+While the use of atypical antipsychotics in pediatric patients is in many instances off-label, aripiprazole, olanzapine, paliperidone, quetiapine, and risperidone have been recently Food and Drug Administration (FDA)-approved for children and/or adolescents with bipolar disorder and/or schizophrenia.
+Aripiprazole and risperidone are also FDA-approved for use in children and adolescents suffering from irritability secondary to autistic disorder.

+^{} FDA-approved in children and/or adolescents.

+Clozapine, the first SGA approved by the FDA, has had its use limited due to a risk of agranulocytosis, which has resulted in a black boxed warning.
+This agent also carries a boxed warning for cardiac toxicity, seizures, orthostatic hypotension, and respiratory and cardiac arrest.
 In addition, all SGAs are associated with a risk of metabolic adverse events, including the risk of potentially fatal hyperglycemia and diabetes.
 Moreover, while the information in the individual product package inserts may vary, all SGAs increase the QTc interval to some degree.
-Another concern is the use of these agents in patients with dementia.
-Although atypical antipsychotics have demonstrated efficacy in this patient population, the risks versus benefits must be weighed.
-A black boxed warning notes an association between the use of atypical antipsychotics and an increased risk of death when used in the treatment of psychosis and behavioral problems in elderly patients with dementia.
-Specific causes of death are most likely due to cardiac related events (eg, heart failure or sudden death) or infection.^{6-11, 13-19, 21-23} Of note, this black box warning is directed at a non-FDA approved, or off-label, use of atypical antipsychotics.
+In addition, a black boxed warning notes an association between the use of atypical antipsychotics and an increased risk of death when used in the treatment of psychosis and behavioral problems in elderly patients with dementia.
+Specific causes of death are most likely due to cardiac related events (eg, heart failure or sudden death) or infection.
+6-11, 13-19, 21-23 Of note, this black box warning is directed at a non-FDA-approved, or off-label, use of atypical antipsychotics.
+6-11, 13-19, 21-23